MarcoToppino/ArtLounge3e/README.md

 * Here are the steps to deploy this website to GitHub Pages from its GitHub repository:

     1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).

-    2. At the top of the Repository, locate the Settings button on the menu.
+    2. At the top of the Repository, locate the Settings tab on the menu.
     3. Scroll down the Settings page until you locate the Pages section.

-    4. Under Source, click the dropdown called None and select Master Branch.
+    4. Under Build and deployment, select "Deploy from a Branch" from the Source dropdown list.

-    5. The page will refresh automatically and generate a link to your website.
+    5. Under Branch, select Main and /Root from the relevant dropdown lists, then click Save.

 [Back to top ⇧](#ArtLounge3e)